hashicorp/f5-terraform-consul-sd-webinar/README.md

 # How to use this repo

+- Option 1 - Setting up a complete new Application on your F5 BIG-IP through AS3 leveraging Consul integration: Follow the steps outlined below.
+- Option 2 - Migrating an existing F5 BIG-IP deployment to leverage AS3 Consul integration: Follow the steps outlined in `README.md` within `brownfiled-approach` subfolder.

 ## Provision Infrastructure

 The `terraform` directory has tf files for creating instances for consul, f5, iam policy, nginx servers with autoscale group.